astronozem/Casimir-Superfluid-Vacuum/README.md

 All laboratory measurements of the Casimir force (conducted in gravitational fields $\gg g_{\dagger} \approx 10^{-10} m/s^{2}$) agree with the flat-spacetime Lifshitz formula to within $\approx 1$% experimental precision (Bordag et al. 2009; Klimchitskaya et al. 2009).
 Known curvature- and redshift-induced corrections are many orders of magnitude below this precision in terrestrial and astrophysical environments, implying that any curvature dependence of the vacuum spectrum must be exponentially suppressed below the de Sitter scale $g_ \dagger$.
 Therefore the vacuum's mode spectrum must adjust so that the effective spacetime-creation rate ($\Gamma$) depends on local curvature ($R$); without this, the vacuum would display curvature-dependent inhomogeneities in conflict with the Casimir result.

 **Conclusion.**
-Gravity emerges from curvature-regulated spacetime creation: curvature modulates $\Gamma$, and the resulting radial inflow of the vacuum is observed as gravitational acceleration.
+Gravity emerges from curvature-regulated spacetime creation: curvature modulates $\Gamma$, which manifests macroscopically as a variation in the local vacuum energy density ρvac,​ and the resulting radial inflow of the vacuum is observed as gravitational acceleration.

 *A related conceptual direction — that gravity may arise from the collective behavior of microscopic degrees of freedom rather than as a fundamental interaction — was explored in emergent-gravity approaches such as Verlinde (2017), though with a fundamentally different mechanism from the curvature-regulated spacetime-creation process developed here.*